Who has used the Search Conference & Participative Design Workshop and what was the outcome?

 Microsoft – Microsoft used the method to facilitate new product development conducting four back to back Search Conference’s which culminated in a meeting for integrating ideas, strategies and action plans.
 This resulted in a comprehensive strategy for each of the product lines within the division.

 Google -One plant used the Search Conference to organize work so people would be able to see themselves as owners.
-The SC was used to bring people together, to make the best choices for a better and more meaningful future.
+The Search Conference was used to bring people together, to make the best choices for a better and more meaningful future.

 Xerox -A Customer Business Unit identified these key business drivers in a Search Conference: We will have fully empowered employees who are accountable and have incentives to meet their customers’ requirements with the only boundary being ethical behavior.
 We will have an organizational design based on cross-functional work groups to increase profits by 15%, and revenue growth by 20% per year.
 Bottoms-up planning will be used with all employees and managers as a means for continuous learning and improvement.
 The CBU will be market driven and recognized as the vendor of choice.
 Mastery of technology tools that fully support our business needs will exist throughout the organization.
 Action teams are working to overcome obstacles and make these initiatives happen.